sioLabs/siolabs.github.io/README.md

 ## siolabs.github.io

-The opensource offering from the siolabs.
+The opensource offering from siolabs.